pysat/pysat/docs/new_instrument.rst

 automate the tests is not compatible with FTP downloads.
 For this reason, HTTPS access is preferred whenever possible.
 However, if this is not the case, the :py:attr:`_test_download_ci` flag can be used.
-This behaves similarly, except that it only run the download tests tests locally and will skip them if on a CI server.
+This behaves similarly, except that it only runs the download tests locally and will skip them if on a CI server.

 .. code:: python